mayan-edms/Mayan-EDMS/docs/chapters/index_examples.rst

 #.
 Go to :menuselection:`Document types` and associate this index with
    existing document types in the system.
 #.
 Finally go to :menuselection:`Tools --> Rebuild indexes` to execute the
    index template.
-The rebuild process is only necesary when changes are made to the index templates.
+The rebuild process is only necessary when changes are made to the index templates.
 Otherwise they update automatically whenever a new document is uploaded or existing documents properties are modified.
 #.
 A new index should appear under :menuselection:`Indexes` menu.